HVoltBb/climate-change-02/README.md

 This code has been tested on both Windows and Linux systems with 32 GB of RAM.

 Warning: it is recommended to run the full program on a system with at least 32 GB of RAM.
 Some of the large models require a substantial amount of memory to execute.
 Your system may freeze if you are low on available memory.
 Your R may crash if the TMB program is given a wrong set of inputs.
-You have been warned.
-Do save your work first.
+The way RStudio handles R crashes is not elegant.
+You will lose all unsaved changes.
+Preferably, put a light wrapper around base R such that whenever base R crashes it doesn't bring your IDE with it.
+You can thank me later.

 It is unfortunate that the name of this repo reads "climate-change-02".
 As one of the reviewers pointed out, correctly, that this is not "climate change" but "climate variability".
 So just treat this name as a string of characters, just as there's no dolphin in a MySQL server, nor is there a penguin sitting on your linux desktop.